wma-spu/welcome/SYLLABUS.md

 | 60  | 72  | C     |
 | 0   | 59  | F     |

+## Attendence Policy

+Due to COVID-19, there is no restriction on attending the lecture, however, attending the classes will benefit on your learning curve a lot more instead of watching lectures online.
+As said, here are the guides:

+- We record the classes and you can always revisit or watch previous classes.
+Links will be shared.
+- When attending to class, please keep your **camera on** and your **microphone off**.

 ## Academic Honesty and Student Conduct

 Students need to submit **only their own original work** (e.g. Code, PPT, figures, visualizations…).
 Student need to familiarize themselves with the academic rules of the University.
 In case a student is found guilty under the act of plagiarism, his/her test or assignment will be graded zero.